syncfusion-content/maui-docs/MAUI/DataForm/localization.md

 Localization is translating the application resources into different languages for specific cultures.
 The `SfDataForm` can be localized by adding a `resource` file.

-Localize the `DataFormViewItem` [DisplayAttribute](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.displayattribute?view=net-7.0) values and validation attributes ([Required](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.requiredattribute?view=netframework-4.8), [StringLength](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.stringlengthattribute?view=netframework-4.8)) values by using the `ResourceType` property of the attribute or using the `GenerateDataFormItem` event when auto-generate true.
+Localize the `DataFormViewItem` [DisplayAttribute](https://help.syncfusion.com/maui/dataform/data-annotations#display-attribute) values and [ValidationAttribute](https://help.syncfusion.com/maui/dataform/data-annotations#validation-attribute) values by using the `ResourceType` property of the attribute or using the `GenerateDataFormItem` event when auto-generate true.

 ## Setting CurrentUICulture to the application